What Really Happens When You Marry Your First & Only Boyfriend

 For 20 years, he’s had my back.
 He’s done it all for us.

-When we were 18 years old, we met up for our second date over coffee.
+When we were 18, we met up for our second date over coffee.
 I remember watching his face, the way he smiled, how quiet he was.
 He was strong and silent.
-I never could have predicted being 38 years old, married to that same boy, with three children.
+I never could have predicted me now, married to that same boy, with three children.

 Now I look at that same face and see more grey whiskers in his beard, creases around his eyes, placed there by time.